AliMirlou/NewtonPolynomial/README.md

 ### Run

-The project is a single file (because the professor asked for it), so you only need to open the HTML file.
+The project is a single file (because the professor asked so), so you only need to open the HTML file.

 The rest is straightforward.
-You add your points and it calculates the Newton polynomial.
+You add your points and it calculates the Newton Polynomial.